AlokSinghThakur/BiteSpeed/Readme.md

   deletedAt            DateTime?
 }

-1) The service will create a new Contact row with linkPrecedence=”primary" treating it as a new customer and return it with an empty array for secondaryContactIds
+# Features
-In case of no existing contacts agains an incoming request

-2) The service will simply create a new Contact row with linkPrecedence=”primary" treating it as a new customer and return it with an empty array for secondaryContactIds
+1) if there are no existing contacts against an incoming request The service will simply create a new `Contact` row with `linkPrecedence=”primary"` treating it as a new customer and return it with an empty array for `secondaryContactIds`

-3) Primary contacts can turn into seconday contacts on requesting api with exsting email id with existing phone number of different id, the existing email id becomes secondary contact.
+2) If an incoming request has either of phoneNumber or email common to an existing contact but contains new information, the service will create a “secondary” Contact row.

 ### Tech Stack Used